-There is absolutely no doubt that furniture CGI has revolutionised product marketing, as well as product advertising.
+There is absolutely no doubt that 3d furniture CGI has revolutionised product marketing tools, as well as product advertising.
 Before furniture CGI became a thing, getting marketing imagery required a photoshoot session.
 In other words, getting marketing imagery was much more complicated back then, and one of the main reasons why it was such a complicated thing to do is because it involved sending prototypes in almost every single colour and configuration possible to a professional photography studio.
 And as you may imagine, each and every occasion required a new, different photoshoot session, which made the job even more complicated.
-However, those times are long gone, and the furniture CGI is here to save the day!
+However, those times are long gone, and the 3d furniture CGI is here to save the day!

 Showing Different Configurations

 Saying that a 3D model is perfect for showing different configurations is nothing but truth.
 Professional 3D modeling services can make any changes to the image geometry that they want, which basically means that they can apply different furniture design configurations on the go.
 While it is a great way to show an entire range of design variations in a catalog, making changes to a furniture configuration can help you test the market as well.